recs182/react-native-datecs-printer/README.md

 It only **works on Android** and have only few specific methods.

 As I made this project with a very short deadline, it's specific for the app that I was working on.
-My plan is to make a full port of cordova-plugin-datecs-printer for React Native, so there's breaking changes coming.
+My plan is to make a full port of cordova-plugin-datecs-printer for React Native.

 ### Printer used for tests
 DPP 250